UltraLocked/UltraLocked/whitepaper.md

 2.  **Operating System:** The security features of the iOS sandbox.
 3.  **Cryptography:** The per-file Perfect Forward Secrecy model.
 4.  **Application Logic:** Continuous, real-time threat monitoring for signs of environmental compromise.
-5.  **User-Defined Protocols:** Configurable failsafes like the Dead Man's Switch and Emergency Triggers.
+5.  **User-Defined Protocols:** Configurable failsafes like the Dead Man's Switch.

 A failure or bypass of one layer is intended to be caught or mitigated by another, ensuring that the integrity of the user's vault is maintained even under adverse conditions.